tradery/firebase-dhedge-manager/README.md

 - There is no logging of inbound signals; they are simply read and processed.
 - This application is simple by design; it only works for managing a single pool on dHedge.
 - The dHedge v2 SDK does not yet support whitelisting addresses on private funds
+- The CoinMarketCap API calls do not yet have a defensive [retry strategy](https://github.com/tim-kos/node-retry)